How to manage a systemd timer

 inactive

-When a timer has no [Install] section it is static, so it can still be started manually or by another dependency but cannot be enabled or disabled directly.
+A timer with no [Install] section is static, so it can still be started manually or by a dependency but cannot be enabled or disabled directly.